Taxstra Logo

 Not all hours count.
 Reviewing financial statements, searching for new properties to buy (acquisition time), and browsing Zillow generally do NOT count toward material participation.
 You must be managing the property (repairs, tenant calls, supervising contractors).

-The "Spousal" Strategy
+The Spousal Strategy

 One Spouse Works, One Manages